Skip to main content

 Recovery

 Many adults arrive at rehab exhausted but unable to switch off.
-Sleep recovery is not a side issue — it is part of stabilisation, treatment, and why people start to feel human again.
+Sleep recovery is not a side issue.
+It is part of stabilization, treatment, and why people start to feel human again.

 by Darren Lockie